He is the symbol of fire in acts and fondness in the heart. May on this

 In the points of facts, in the eastern and northern parts of India, the celebration comes with the end of Navaratri.
 In these states, this festival commences the preparation of other Hindu celebrations including one major-festival Diwali or Dipawali.

 Dussehra or Dasahara, Dusshera, Dasara, or Dashain, this is the day of celebration of the end of demons by deities.
 Also, the festival of Dussehra is popularly known as Vijayadashami.
 Furthermore, it is an amalgamation of two words which are Vijay meaning “Victory” and Dashmi meaning “tenth”.

 The festival of Dussehra is celebrated on the tenth day after a 9-day long Navaratri/ Durga Puja celebration.

 The day of Dussehra is the mark of the seventh incarnation of Lord Vishnu Lord Ram’s triumph over Ravana, the demon king of Lanka.
 Every year, Indians around the world celebrate Dussehra with gusto.
 Across the country, this day has a significance of an auspicious day.
-Every region and locality has it its own significant method of the celebrations.
+Every region and locality has its own significant method of celebrations.

 There is one other significant factor Ayudha Puja which has an association with Dussehra.

 The rituals of AyudhaPuja take place on the ninth day of Dussehra.
 In several regions of India, people celebrate Ayudha Puja with zeal and enthusiasm.
 There is no hype and people worship Gods on this day like every other day.
 However, the worship of books, computers, pens, kitchen tool, and cars, etc.

 The worship of numerous working tools that are used for livelihood takes place on this day.
 People believe these tools to be as divine as the Gods.